cloudflare/terraform-provider-cloudflare/website/docs/r/load_balancer.html.markdown

 * `proxied` - (Optional) Whether the hostname gets Cloudflare's origin protection.
 Defaults to `false`.
 * `region_pools` - (Optional) A set containing mappings of region/country codes to a list of pool IDs (ordered by their failover priority) for the given region.
 Fields documented below.
 * `pop_pools` - (Optional) A set containing mappings of Cloudflare Point-of-Presence (PoP) identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).
 This feature is only available to enterprise customers.
 Fields documented below.
+* `session_affinity` - (Optional) Associates all requests coming from an end-user with a single origin.
+Cloudflare will set a cookie on the initial response to the client, such that consequent requests with the cookie in the request will go to the same origin, so long as it is available.

 **region_pools** requires the following: